 While CAC primarily works at a regional level, it connects in with four NBMPHN and NBMLHD local Health Consumer Working Groups and their individual networks.
 This extends the reach and impact of the CAC far beyond one committee.

-CAC also links in with the GP Advisory Committee and Clinical Council to ensure health consumers and healthcare providers do not work in isolation in the planning, design, implementation and evaluation of health programs and services.
+CAC also links in with the GP Clinical Council and Integrating Care Clinical Council to ensure health consumers and healthcare providers do not work in isolation in the planning, design, implementation and evaluation of health programs and services.

 To find out more about the objectives, composition and operations of the Community Advisory Committee, please read the Terms of Reference (pdf, 266kb).